 And the scenery!
 How can you top seven of our most spectacular national parks: Glacier, Yellowstone, Grand Teton, Bryce Canyon, Zion, Grand Canyon and Saguaro?
-If that isn’t enough, you will also find fourteen national monuments, historical parks and recreation areas.
-Highway 89 passes through twenty national forests with access to twenty-two designated wilderness areas.
+You will also find fourteen national monuments, historical parks, and recreation areas if that isn’t enough.
+In addition, highway 89 passes through twenty national forests with access to twenty-two designated wilderness areas.
 Then there are the numerous state parks and historical sites.
 All of these provide recreational opportunities for all ages and inclinations.

-If culture and history is what you travel for, you’ll find plenty of it along US Route 89.
-There are three heritage areas: Santa Cruz Valley in southern Arizona, Mormon Pioneer in southern Utah and Bear River in northern Utah and Idaho.
+If culture and history are what you travel for, you’ll find plenty of it along US Route 89.
+There are three heritage areas: Santa Cruz Valley in southern Arizona, Mormon Pioneer in Utah and Bear River in northern Utah and Idaho.
 Geotourism has also taken root along 89 from Crown of the Continent in Montana and Wyoming to Sonoran Desert in Arizona.
 There are three major cities—Tucson, Phoenix and Salt Lake City—each with unique cultural heritage and institutions.
-In between the parks and cities are over 150 smaller cities and towns where you will find a rich variety of history museums, art centers and regional architecture.
+In between the towns and parks are over 150 smaller cities and towns.
+You will find a wide variety of history museums, art centers and regional architecture.

 Landscape and Nature Photographer